behave/behave/docs/tutorial.rst

-When *behave* launches into a new feature or scenario it adds a new layer to the context, allowing the new activity level to add new values, or overwrite ones previosuly defined, for the duration of that activity.
+When *behave* launches into a new feature or scenario it adds a new layer to the context, allowing the new activity level to add new values, or overwrite ones previously defined, for the duration of that activity.
 These can be thought of as scopes.

 You can define values in your `environmental controls`_ file which may be